 Anyone under the age of 18 years old is considered a minor.
-Significant penalties can apply if you sell or supply liquor to a minor in NSW, including:
+Significant penalties can apply to anyone selling or supplying liquor to a minor in NSW, including:

 The Liquor Act 2007 details restrictions that apply to under 18s in licensed and unlicensed premises.